TheodorNorsten/ML-Parks/README.md

 4. **Hourly** distribution of park-Tweets.

 ### Associated file
-The logic behind this analysis can be found in the **"Temporal_Analysis.ipynb"** file( under the Analysis folder).
+The logic behind this analysis can be found in the file **"Temporal_Analysis.ipynb"**(under the Analysis folder).
+The script takes a JSON-object as input.

 ## Sentiment analysis
 For this analysis the metadata ***"Created_at"*** and ***"text"*** was loaded into a Pandas DataFrame.
 The text-data was first cleaned for all characters that doesnt influence the sentiment then stemmed and furthermore cleaned for stopwords using **nltk**.
 Then the **VADER** lexicon was  used to automatically classify each tweet according to its semantic orientation.
 The compound metric was used for the classification of the sentiment score, each tweet was given a score between **-1**(most extreme negative) and **+1**(most extreme positive).<br/>

-Each tweet was then classified into either **positive**, **negative** or **neutral** based on the sentiment score given by VADER.
+Each tweet was then classified into either **positive**,**negative** or **neutral** based on the sentiment score given by VADER.
 The classification into the respective categories was based using the typical threshold for classifying the polarity in text as follows.
 * **Positive Sentiment:** Compound score > 0.05
 * **Negative Sentiment:** Compound score < -0.05
 * **Neutral Sentiment:** -0.05 < Compound score < 0.05